ComputeStacks/terraform-cs-upcloud/README.md

 ## Before Running Ansible

+### Debian 10 (Default)

+During the initial boot process of your new droplets, ansible will be installed.
+This can take a few minutes to complete.

+Please ensure that this process has completed _before_ running the ansible package.
+You can verify that this is completed by running: `tail -f /var/log/syslog`

+You can also confirm the process has completed by ensuring `which ansible` is successful.

+### CentOS 7
 Upcloud's CentOS 7 template does not enable **selinux** by default.
 As part of the initial setup process, we install a startup script on each server that will:

 * Ensure our required packages are installed (these are required to run the ansible script)